maximeraafat/BlenderNeRF/README.md

 ## Setting

 **BlenderNeRF** consists of 3 methods discussed in the sub-sections below.
-Each method is capable of creating **training** data and **testing** data for NeRF in the form of training images and a `transforms_train.json` respectively `transforms_test.json` file with the corresponding camera information.
+Each method is capable of creating **training** data and **testing** data for NeRF in the form of images and a `transforms.json` file.
+For training, images are stored in an `images` directory whereas test images are stored in `test_images` directory.
+Similarly, for training, we have a `transforms.json` file whereas for testing we have a `testing_transforms.json` file with the corresponding camera information.
 The data is archived into a single **ZIP** file containing training and testing folders.
 Training data can then be used by a NeRF model to learn the 3D scene representation.
 Once trained, the model may be evaluated (or tested) on the testing data (camera information only) to obtain novel renders.

 ### Subset of Frames